techborder/wp/wp-content/plugins/wordpress-easy-paypal-payment-or-donation-accept-plugin/readme.txt

 Visit the plugin site at https://www.tipsandtricks-hq.com/wordpress-easy-paypal-payment-or-donation-accept-plugin-120 for screenshots.

 == Changelog ==

+= 4.8 =
+- Added a new shortcode parameter (other_amount_label) to allow customization of the "Other Amount" text/label in the payment form.
+- Added a new class name (buy_now_button_image) to the custom button image (so users can target that button image for customization via CSS).
+- WordPress 4.4 compatibility.

 = 4.7 =
 - Added a new parameter (default_amount) in the other amount shortcode so you can specify a default amount that will be used to pre-fill the amount field.
 - Added PayPal IPN validation option.